Japanese manga artist Yoshiharu Tsuge honored in France | The Japan Times

 A special exhibition of his works took place at the festival, attracting many visitors.

 Tsuge, a native of Tokyo, made his debut as a manga artist in the 1950s.
-He is known for such works as “Muno no Hito” (“Man without Talent”).
+He is known for works including “Muno no Hito” (“Man without Talent”).